radcamp/radcamp.github.io/AF-Biota/06_RAxML_API.md

 ## The ipyrad.analysis module: RAxML

-As part of the `ipyrad.analysis` toolkit we've created convenience functions for easily running common [**RAxML**](https://sco.h-its.org/exelixis/web/software/raxml/index.html) commands.
-This can be useful when you want to run all of your analyes in a clean stream-lined way in a jupyter notebook to create a completely reproducible study.
+As part of the `ipyrad.analysis` toolkit we've created convenience functions for easily running common [**RAxML**](https://sco.h-its.org/exelixis/web/software/raxml/index.html) commands, a maximum likelihood inference of phylogenetic trees.
+This can be useful when you want to run all of your analyses in a clean stream-lined way in a jupyter notebook to create a completely reproducible study.

 ### Install software
 There are many ways to install raxml, the simplest of which is to use conda.
 This will install several raxml binaries into your conda path.
 Open an ssh session on the cluster and run the following command: